Mandela Washington Fellowship Application Information

 • A demonstrated knowledge, interest, and professional experience in the sector/track selected; and

 • A commitment to return to Africa and apply leadership skills and training to benefit the applicant’s country and/or community after they return home.

 January-February 2016: Semifinalists interviewed by local U.S. Embassies and Consulates

 March 2016: Applicants are notified of their status

 Mid-June 2016: Fellowship starts in the United States

-For more information, Frequently Asked Questions (FAQs), and how to apply, please visit youngafricanleaders.state.gov.
+For more information, Frequently Asked Questions (FAQs), please visit youngafricanleaders.state.gov.
 You can also get updates at Facebook.com/MandelaWashingtonFellowship and Twitter.com/WashFellowship.
 For additional questions about the Mandela Washington Fellowship not answered by the FAQs, please email email@example.com.